-Miami-Dade County Public Schools established The Department of Mental Health Services to ensure the coordination of school and community resources and services to support the specific mental health needs of students.
-The programs in place provide prevention initiatives and also services for students with pre-existing mental health challenges.
-For assistance contact your child's school, the parent assistance line at (305) 995-7100 or visit http://www.mentalhealthservices.dadeschoools.net.
+Miami-Dade County Public Schools established The Department of Mental Health Services to expand school and community-based mental health services and resources and to ensure ongoing coordination of services to further support the emotional and mental well-being of students.
+The programs in place provide prevention initiatives, intervention services for students and family support for students who may be experiencing a mental health challenge.
+Students in need of intensive services can receive support from contracted agencies at no cost to families.
+For assistance contact your child's school, the Parent Assistance Line at (305) 995-7100 or visit https://mentalhealthservices.dadeschools.net/#!/fullWidth/3939.